Mikhail773/R-Final-Project/README.md

 			     - What is the distribution of manufacturers for each region on Craigslist?

-			     - What is the relationship of mileage to price for each car model?
+			     - //What is the relationship of mileage to price for each car model?

-			     - What is the relationship of mileage to price for each car model?
+			     - //What is the relationship of mileage to price for each car model?

 			     - What is the relationship between title and price?

 			     - What is the most popular model by state? (ml)

-			     - What is the average age of vehicle? (ml)
+			     - //What is the average age of vehicle? (ml)

-			     - What is the average age of vehicle by state? (ml)
+			     - //What is the average age of vehicle by state? (ml)

 			     - What is the average asking price? (ml)

-			     - What is the average mileage? (ml)
+			     - //What is the average mileage? (ml)

 	* What you are going to do to meet your goals and to answer questions?